-A LARGE ASSORTMENT OF HARD-WARE, &c., GROCERIES:
+A LARGE ASSORTMENT OF HARD-WARE, &c.
+GROCERIES:

-TEA, Loaf, crushed and moist Sugars; Coffee, ground and unground washing and baking Powders, washing Boda, Soap, Starch, Blue, Spices, &c. &c., The whole having been carefully selected and purchased on the most favourable terms, will be sold at the lowest Cash price at the Store of H. HASZARD.
+TEA, Loaf, crushed and moist Sugars; Coffee, ground and unground washing and baking Powders, washing Soda, Soap, Starch, Blue, Spices, &c. &c., The whole having been carefully selected and purchased on the most favourable terms, will be sold at the lowest Cash psice at the Store of H. HASZARD, Great George Street, opposite the Catholic Chapel City of Charlottetown May 18th.

-H. HASZARD.
-Great George Street, opposite the Cath City of Charlottetown May 18th.
+Great George Street, opposite the Catholic Chapel City of Charlottetown May 18th.